 According to the book, 20% of Americans consider themselves spiritual, but not religious.
-If you find yourself going back and forth and often crossing the lines between these two concepts, Waking Up is definitely the book for you.
+If you find yourself going back and forth and often crossing the lines between these two concepts, Waking Up by Sam Harris is definitely the book for you.
 Even if you don’t really know where you stand, this piece of writing can shed some light on spirituality and religion altogether.
 The author, who is a renowned neuroscientist and philosopher, took on a quest to elucidate the science behind both concepts.

 Truth be told, he did manage to narrow the gap between religion, spirituality, and atheism.
 Or at least piss off all parties in the process.
 The book doesn’t necessarily try to persuade readers into believing in a certain religion, nor dismiss God completely.
 It does shed some light on our inner craving for spirituality as humans.
 The book also tells us how we can get in touch with our spiritual side in a rational way.

 Below are my three favorite lessons from the book: